ISC2 CISSP

 Conclusion

-The CISSP has been described by many as the “inch deep, mile wide” certification because of the many subjects that it goes into, without overwhelming depth.
-The CISSP is one of the most highly sought-after certifications in information security at present and it is a must-have qualification for anyone who is hoping to pursue a career in cybersecurity.
+The CISSP has been described by many as the “inch-deep, mile-wide” certification because of the many subjects that it goes into, without getting too deep into any single topic.
+The CISSP is one of the most highly sought-after certifications in information security at present, and it is a must-have qualification for anyone hoping to pursue a career in cybersecurity.

-Candidates who are considering taking this exam should check out Infosec’s CISSP Bootcamp.
-If you are looking to get a head start on this certification, more information can be found here.
+Candidates who are considering taking this exam should check out Infosec’s CISSP boot camp.
+If you’re looking to get a head start on this certification, you can find more information in our CISSP exam tips and tricks ebook.

 Graeme Messina